sd694722/CPP-ALL-IN-ONE/README.md

 **4. Explain the concept of Abstraction in OOP.** <br>

-    o	Hides internal implementation details.
+   _Hides internal implementation details.

-    o	Defines interfaces for user interaction.
+   _Defines interfaces for user interaction.

-    o	Promotes code modularity and reuse.
+   _Promotes code modularity and reuse.

-    o	Enhances data security and maintainability.
+   _Enhances data security and maintainability.

 **5. What is Encapsulation, and how is it achieved in C++?**

-***Encapsulation***_in OOP is bundling data and methods within a class, hiding internal details from the outside.Encapsulation is achieved using access specifiers (public, private, protected) to control member visibility, ensuring data security._
+***Encapsulation*** _in OOP is bundling data and methods within a class, hiding internal details from the outside.Encapsulation is achieved using access specifiers (public, private, protected) to control member visibility, ensuring data security._

+**6. How does Inheritance promote code reusability?** <br>
+_Inheritance promotes code reusability by allowing a class to inherit properties and behaviours from another class, ***reducing duplication***, and ***enhancing maintainability***._